mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

 ---
 How far can Deep Learning take us?

-*   lots of fruit now found to be 'hanging low'
+*   lots of fruit now found to be 'low hanging'
     -   personal experience : Grammar as a Language => DeepNER

 *   Trap : Building ever taller ladders when goal is to reach the Moon

 *   Higher principals are more important
     -   Aeroplanes don't flap wings